cagov/data-infrastructure/docs/code/working-with-snowflake-objects.md

 1. Create them using the `REPORTER_{env}` role.
 1. Use the `REPORTING_XS_{env}` warehouse for queries.

-**Warning: Streamlit dashboards execute using the role of their owner.
-People with edit permissions on the dashboard may be able to use them for privilege escalation if the dashboard is owned by a powerful role.**
 Using the `REPORTER` role means that the dashboard will not be able to access data from the `RAW` or `TRANSFORM` layers, nor will it be able to edit data in the `ANALYTICS` layer.